DavidHickman/tnris.org/content/markdown/news/2015-11-03-forum-thank-you-photo-recap.md

 Santiago Giraldo Anduaga, from CartoDB discusses *The Information Commons: Cloud-Based GIS*.

 ![Accessibility is Key - a simple message from Santiago Giraldo Anduaga's presentation.](static/images/texas-gis-forum/2015/forum-recap/34_web.jpg)
-Accessibility is Key - a simple message from Santiago Giraldo Anduaga's presentation.
+Accessibility is Key - a simple message from Santiago's presentation.

 ![People sitting at laptops, headphones on, taking ESRI lessons](static/images/texas-gis-forum/2015/forum-recap/35_web.jpg) ESRI's Hands-On Learning Lab (HOLL) was a popular way for attendees to break up their day while learning key GIS skills.